Circumcision and sex

-One bonus of circumcision is that removing the foreskin can lower the chance of contracting certain sexually transmitted infections (STIs).
-HPV (human pamplona virus), a prevalent STI that is linked to cervical cancer in women and penile cancer in men, is transferred by contact of mucous membranes with sexual fluids.
+So, if it functions the same sexually, what are the differences between circumcised and uncircumcised penises?
+While it’s true that the prepuce has some sensory cells, either removing or keeping the foreskin does not impair sexual function or satisfaction (for either the individual or their partner)!
+That being said, there is some evidence to correlate reduced rates of urinary tract infections (UTIs), penile cancer, certain sexually transmitted infections, and slightly easier hygiene practices with circumcised penises.
+Research has shown that one bonus of circumcision is that it may lower the chance of contracting certain sexually transmitted infections (STIs).
+For example, HPV (human papilloma virus), a prevalent STI that is linked to cervical cancer and penile cancer, is transferred by contact of mucous membranes with infected sexual fluids.
 Removing the foreskin shrinks the surface area of mucosal skin vulnerable to the virus, decreasing the chance of transmission.
 In a circumcised man, the glans of the penis, which is exposed and has thicker skin, is more resistant to abrasions and therefore less susceptible to the entry of viruses.
 The same decreased vulnerability applies to HIV and other STIs.
-While studies suggest that circumcision lowers the risk of contracting these diseases, they also show that behavioral factors such as using a condom, or getting tested before having intercourse, are more effective risk reducers than just circumcision.
-Cut or uncut, remember that condoms and other safer sex practices are still important in preventing STIs.

-While your first glance at foreskin may give you a bit of a jolt, it's nothing to panic over.
-Try experimenting with this new situation you're in.
+While your first glance at foreskin may give you a bit of a jolt, it's certainly nothing to panic over.
 Because the foreskin is so sensitive, it can be pleasured just like any other sensitive, erotic part of the body.
-Using the tongue or the fingers to stimulate the foreskin and the head is often extremely pleasurable for the man.
-You may be pleased to find that a foreskin offers a whole new dimension of pleasure not only for your partner but for you as well.
+Encourage your roommate to talk to her partner about how he prefers to be touched and stimulated.
+Both of them may be pleased to find that a foreskin offers a whole new dimension of pleasure for all involved.

 Here’s to adventures in fore(skin) play!